The Basics

 To help you get it right the first time I’ve included Stihl and Husqvarna instructions on how to run a chainsaw.
 The included short and long-form videos are walkthroughs of running the saw.

-Perfecting a simple felling cut like the Open Face (the safest method)or Conventional face cuts, while avoiding making a Dutchman, is challenging.
+Going from questioning, “how do I cut a tree down?” to felling a tree without having an accident is challenging requiring practice and proper technique.
 This is why I suggest starting small with the Sawzall, as I did.
 When you make the transition to a chainsaw you definitely need to think about the difference in the chainsaw bar and chain width verse the Sawzall kerf.
 Kerf is a woodworking term for the width of a saw blade.

 Personally, I forgot to factor this in when I made the transition to felling with my chainsaw.
 When your blood pressure is up and you’re preparing to fall a tree it’s easy to forget the details.
 This is why the most essential part of felling is planning and visualizing the whole process before starting the saw.
 Visualize the whole sequence of events from any hazards, how the cuts will go, and what your escape routes are.